 The UL Law Society has also created a handy guidebook for those new to the Law School.
 Written by Law students for Law students, this guidebook contains advice from students and lecturers on the School, study, and career in Law.

 Dean Strang of Netflix' Making a Murderer fame, recently gave lectures at the School of Law.
 We have uploaded these lectures for everyone to see.

 Dean Strang gave his first lecture to the Jurisprudence class where he discussed a variety of issues including law in the context of the social sciences, how law actually intersects with life, the importance of considering interdisciplinarity, and systemic injustice.

 Dean's second lecture focused on systemic injustice, particularly what it means, who its important thinkers are, the cascade, connectedness of human problems, poverty, class, gender, and the call: understanding systemic injustice as a practicing lawyer and then working towards justice.

 Dean's third lecture looks at the three humanities disciplines that most commonly intersect with the law and the idea of systemic justice and injustice.

-A light infused Law Library on the fourth floor of the new Glucksman library building will open in 2018.
-It will accommodate the law collections and provide dedicated skyline seating with a total of 120 quiet and silent study spaces.
+A light infused Law Library on the fourth floor of the new Glucksman library has fast become the heart of the university, by combining traditional library spaces with hi-tech facilities and co-working areas.
+It accommodates the law collections and provide dedicated skyline seating with a total of 120 quiet and silent study spaces.